How to Fix a Corrupted Video with FFmpeg

 }

-Once you have written the function, you can fix your broken video by simply executing:
+Once you’ve written the function, you can fix your broken video by simply running:

 ffmpeg-fix "video.mp4"